Dailius-VCS/dummy-project-E2E-automation-test/README.md

 * 💻 Cross-browser testing (Chrome, Firefox, Edge)
 * ⚙️ TestNG for test execution and reporting
+* 🧪 Test cases for [List of UI Features]
-* 🧩 POM for maintainability and code reusability
+* 🧩 Page Object Model for maintainability
-* 🧪 Data-driven testing using Excel
-* 📸 Screenshots on test failures
+* 📸 Screenshots and logging for debugging
-* 📝 Detailed logging

 ### Prerequisites: